Call (888) 883-2483

 Special Monthly Compensation: How to Qualify

 The VA will give more benefits for combinations of any of these disabilities (loss of sight and loss of a hand, for example).
 The amount received in these cases depends on the specific combinations of disabilities.
 If a veteran has other service-connected disabilities in addition to those described above, an even higher amount of VA Special Monthly Compensation may be considered.
 Through the combination of a high disability rating and special monthly compensation, a severely disabled Veteran can stay financially stable even when they are unable to work.

-Special Monthly Compensation Housebound Status
+Special Monthly Compensation For Housebound Status

 Remember, SMC is given instead of the standard VA disability rates except in special circumstances.
 The VA Special Monthly Compensation Rates Table defines exactly how much a veteran will receive for SMC.
 If you qualify for SMC, these benefits will also encompass your monthly disability compensation.

 VA Special Monthly Compensation: Get Help from a Veteran

 The VA should automatically grant you SMC if you qualify, but there are cases in which they overlook information and fail to give you the benefits you deserve.
 Our team of veterans’ law attorneys can help you claim those benefits.
 If you need to appeal a VA decision, it is always wise to recruit a skilled attorney to help you along the way.
 The VA appeals process can be complicated, and it is immensely helpful to have an expert attorney at your side to support you in court and help you compile the evidence that you need to support your claim.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.